Chapter 2:

 “What do you mean?”

 “Let go of me, please.”
-I raised my arms up slowly with the palms open and exhaled.
+I raised my arms up slowly with the palms open, dropping the candelabra.

 “Why should I?
 You’re a witness.”
 Her voice was tense.